amrancz/amran.cz/content/writing/2020/balancing-input-and-reflection-for-the-best-thinking/index.md

 date: "2020-06-23"
 published: true
 type: 'blog-post'
 perex: Consume high quality ideas and thoughts.
-Then give you mind enough space to reflect in solitude.
+Then give your mind enough space to reflect in solitude.
 ---

 I was listening to Cal Newport's Deep Questions podcast today.
 In [this episode](https://open.spotify.com/episode/0f1dgNLlmELK3vFLQxyMxT?si=AKJdY_1eTzuj5uZUvmb1SA) he talks about the need for letting the input of others into your mind—through reading books, listening to podcasts etc.—but then taking the time for your own reflection in solitude.